gucki/plupload-rails/README.md

-Rails 3.x Integration for Plupload
+Rails Integration for Plupload
 ==

-This gem integrates [Plupload](http://www.plupload.com/) with the Rails 3.x asset pipeline.
-It's been tested with Rails 3.1 and 3.2.
+This gem integrates [Plupload](http://www.plupload.com/) with the Rails >= 3.1 asset pipeline.
+It's been tested with Rails 3.1, 3.2 and 4.0.

+To use it with Rails 4, please fetch the gem from upstream: `gem 'plupload-rails', github: 'gucki/plupload-rails'`

 Install
 --

 Just add it got your Gemfile:

-  gem plupload-rails
+    gem 'plupload-rails'

 Quick Start